The Big Spin: Getting on the show

 Ultimately, for participation in Aces High or the Big Wheel, the lottery produced a Big Spin scratcher.
 This scratcher has numerous dollar amounts from $1 to $500.
 There are also TV SHOW, SPIN, and TICKET spaces.
 Matching three of a given word or amount wins the specified prize.
 TV SHOW scratcher winners went to the 10-person elimination rounds, while SPIN scratcher winners went right up to the Big Wheel, usually at the end of the show.

 Although the show ended with its last broadcast on January 10, 2009, replaced the following week by Make Me a Millionaire, Big Spin Scratchers remained in circulation for a few months.
 During that time, winners who would have gone to The Big Spin had a choice - become a contestant on Make Me a Millionaire, or spin the wheel or play Aces High on an untelevised Big Spin episode.

 A player who bought a $5 Fantasy 5 ticket got a coupon to mail in for a "second-chance" draw.
 Winners of this random draw originally played the Fantasy 5 Dream Machine on The Big Spin, but later became contestants on Make Me a Millionaire.

 Set and music

 The original stage set featured two walls and the wheel.
 The left wall consisted of the California Lottery symbol and pictures of various California landmarks.
 The right wall, colored in pink and purple, displayed more pictures of the state of California.

 When Geoff Edwards became the host and the show moved to Sacramento, the set became completely white and without ornamentation.
 In 1991, a new set was introduced along with the second theme song.
+The set consisted of the Super Scratcher Board on the viewers’ left and the Big Wheel on the Right.
+The Big Spin logo at that time was written on the wall of the stage in a repetitive pattern.
 The show continued to provide a new set for each new host.

-The final set, introduced in 2004 with Aces High, had the big wheel hidden behind a set of doors until it was time to spin the wheel.
+In 1995 when Larry Anderson became host, the set became a wall of lights with a passage in the middle of the wall where the hosts and contestants would come out of.
+In late 1996 when Gallanger became host the set was slightly reworked so that the wall of lights would be made into an L-shape and the passage in the middle is gone and only consists of the big video screen.
+A blue background that would fade to a black background toward the viewer’s left would consists of confetti-like decorations in front of the blue part and gold stars in front of the black part.

+In November 1998, there was a temporary set with half the stage consisting of a sunset gradient-coloured wall with a black floor.
+The other half is a platform that has the Big Wheel, the video screen and the Fantasy 5 Dream Machine.